Russia rolls out first approved COVID-19 drug as infections pass 500,000

 MOSCOW (Reuters) - Russia on Thursday rolled out a drug approved to treat patients suffering from the novel coronavirus, its state financial backer said, as the number of infections there surpassed half a million.

 The first deliveries of the new antiviral drug, registered under the name Avifavir, were made to some hospitals and clinics across the country, Russia’s RDIF sovereign wealth fund said in a press release.
-RDIF has funded trials and has a 50% share in the drug’s manufacturer ChemRar.
+RDIF has a 50% share in a joint venture with the drug’s manufacturer ChemRar that runs the trials.

 The health ministry gave its approval for the drug’s use under a special accelerated process while clinical trials, held over a shorter period and with fewer people than many other countries, were still underway.